allpix-squared/allpix-squared/doc/usermanual/11_testing/_index.md

 The build system of the framework provides a set of automated tests which are executed by the CI to ensure proper functioning of the framework and its modules.

+{{% alert title="Note" color="info" %}}
+Since different Geant4 versions may result in different events, a specific Geant4 version needs to be chosen for the test suite.
+All tests in the repository are written for Geant4 11.0 / LCG102.
+{{% /alert %}}

 The tests can also be manually invoked from the build directory of Allpix Squared with:

 ```shell